mantidproject/mantid/Code/Mantid/docs/source/interfaces/ISIS_Reflectometry.rst

 Actions
 ~~~~~~~

+This table details the behaviour of the actions in the tool bar, from left to right.

+.. interface:: ISIS Reflectometry (Polref)
+  :widget: rowToolBar

 ..
 WARNING If you're updating this documentation, you probably also want to update the "What's This" tips in ReflMainWidget.ui